 If you’re looking for bright, smooth skin, it might be time to give retinol a try.
 If you’ve used a retinol in the past and it’s given you a hard time, don’t give up on your retinol dreams; try a formula that’s better suited to you.
 Our research shows that more than 50% of women who try retinol give up on it after a month*, which means they’re not getting any of its amazing skin benefits.

 We’ve made our Olay Regenerist Retinol24 collection with vitamin B3 plus our special Retinoid Complex, which combines retinol and retinyl propionate.
-Plus, we’ve pared it down to only the necessary ingredients – no fragrance, dyes or sulfates, which is why 96% of users have zero irritation with our formula.**

 The best time to start using retinol is before you see signs that you need it, as damage is easier to prevent than fix.
 If you’re interested in a gentle retinol that will give you serious results, check out our Retinol24 collection.